ArduPilot/ardupilot_wiki/dev/source/docs/can-bus.rst

 .. image:: ../images/can_init.png

-Depending on type of board and underlaying hardware, other actions may need to be taken for creation of CAN driver and UAVCAN interface class.
+Depending on type of board and underlying hardware, other actions may need to be taken for creation of CAN driver and UAVCAN interface class.

 .. toctree::